 Date of commencement of employment

-This doesn’t have to be the date you start work; it is the date you officially become an employee.
+This doesn’t have to be the date you start work; it’s actually usually the date you officially become an employee.

 Place of work